OUG-Toronto/workshops/README.md

 Hello, this is Quagga (version 0.99.24.1).
 Copyright 1996-2005 Kunihiro Ishiguro, et al.
 ```

+Exit from that telnet session.

+#### Optional: Example of Listening Ports

 As an example, in the namespace, show what ports are listening.
 Notice only a few ports are listening.